blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Partitions.md

 - Cache
 	- For  Android internal used
 	- Store Android internal cache data or web cache data
-- User data
+- User Data
 	- Used for Android system to store user data such as user contacts, settings, installed applications … etc
-- FAT/intsd
+- FAT / INTSD
-	- Internal sdcard on emmc
+	- Internal SDCard on eMMC
 - OTP
-	- Otp(one time program) area on emmc
+	- OTP (One Time Program) area on eMMC
 - flashinfo
-	- flash tool download information
+	- Flash tool download information
 - BMTPOOL
-	- Handles Bad Block Management（nandflash used and reserved on emmc）
+	- Handles Bad Block Management (nandflash used and reserved on eMMC）
 - PARA
-	- save parameter for recovery
+	- Save parameter for recovery
 - FRP
-	- factory reset for protect , used for stolen phones
+	- Factory Reset Protection, used for stolen phones
 - NVDATA
-	- store data in data/nvram/
+	- Stores data in `data/nvram/`
 - PROINFO
-	- a nvram partition, store one struct default, can be added
+	- An NVRAM partition, store one struct default, can be added
-	-   md1img, md1dsp,md1arm7, md3img
+	- `md1img`, `md1dsp`, `md1arm7`, `md3img`
 	- For Android M, MD image have switched to MD standalone partition, all modem images will be load from the partition: md1img, md1dsp, md1arm7 and md3img
- - scp1,scp2
+ - SCP1, SCP2
-	- system control processor, used for recovery fail
+	- System Control Processor, used for recovery fail
-- lk1,lk2
+- LK1, LK2
-	- used for the case of update lk throught OTA fail
+	- Used for the case of update LK throught OTA fail
-- persist
+- PERSIST
-	- store data which will be stable for a long time
+	- Store data which will be stable for a long time
-- metadata
+- METADATA
-	- store master key for data encryption
+	- Store master key for data encryption
-- nvcfg
+- NVCFG
-	- nvram config, controlled by MTK_NVCONFIG_PARTITION_SUPPORT, not used yet
+	- NVRAM config, controlled by MTK_NVCONFIG_PARTITION_SUPPORT, not used yet
-	- custom
+	- Custom
-	- customization partition, controlled by MTK_CIP_SUPPORT
+	- Customization partition, controlled by MTK_CIP_SUPPORT
-- efuse
+- EFUSE
-	- download BB chip's efuse
+	- Download baseband chip's `efuse`
-- ppl
+- PPL
-	- Privacy protection lock，used for mobile phone antitheft
+	- Privacy Protection Lock, used for mobile phone antitheft